FAQ & Other Resources

 Why does Ology Essentials use fractionated coconut oil?

-Ology Essentials uses fractionated coconut oil (MTC) for our Hemp CBD extract for many reasons.
+Ology Essentials uses fractionated coconut oil (MCT) for our Hemp CBD extract for many reasons.

-The most important reasons are that MTC has an indefinite shelf life, has a palatable flavor profile,
+The most important reasons are that MCT has an indefinite shelf life, has a palatable flavor profile,

 and is a great source of medium-chain triglycerides.
 While we love all things hemp, we chose not to